-- B'(y) is the set of values that are still possible - each rule leads to an additional restriction of the values that are still possible - $\Rightarrow$ resulting fuzzy sets B'k(y) obtained from single rules must be mutually intersected! - $\Rightarrow$ aggregation via $B'(y) = min \{ B_1'(y), ..., B_n'(y) \}$ important:
+- B'(y) is the set of values that are possible under the particular rule - each rule leads to a different restriction of the values that are possible - must determine set of values that are possible for all rules - $\Rightarrow$ resulting fuzzy sets B+k(y) obtained from single rules must be mutually intersected!

+important:

-if rules of the form IF X is A THEN Y is B are not interpreted as logical implications, then the function Fct(•) in can be chosen as required for desired interpretation.
+• if rules of the form IF X is A THEN Y is B are not interpreted as logical implications, then the function Fct(•) in can be chosen as required for desired interpretation.